 The short-term opportunities currently being investigated include White Bay Power Station and the Bays Market District including the first stage of the Bays Waterfront Promenade.

 UrbanGrowth NSW Development Corporation (UGDC) is developing a vision for the growth and development of the Bays Market District over the next 20 – 30 years.
 Master plan options are being developed alongside the concept design for the new fish market.
-It is anticipated that UGDC will consult the community on the master plan options in 2018.
-Further details can be found on The Bays website.
+It is anticipated that UGDC will consult the community on the master plan options in 2019.

-The Department for Planning and Environment will have a key role in assessing the new fish market applications as it is State Significant Development (SSD).
+The Department for Planning, Industry and Environment will have a key role in assessing the new fish market applications as it is State Significant Development (SSD).

 We have consulted with other Government agencies and local councils to determine the scope of the environmental and technical studies that UGDC will need to address.
 This is known as the Secretary's Environmental Assessment Requirements (SEARs).
 UGDC will use the SEARs to prepare the SSD applications and Environmental Impact Statements (EIS).